 Why roasted garlic?

 Speaking of delicious, roasted garlic is beyond DELICIOUS.
 Roasting the garlic gives it a whole new dimension and depth of flavor.
 It gets richer, sweeter and more mellow.
 You can eat a whole head of garlic without the sharp, overpowering taste of raw garlic.
+I also use it in my roasted garlic chickpea soup!

 It takes a while to roast garlic, however, you can make the rest of the soup while this is roasting, so it's just a win-win process.
 And it is so easy so it's totally worth it.